-• If enrolled as a surviving dependent on or after July 1, 2015, premiums will be based on the Medicare or Non-Medicare (depending on the survivor's age) retiree premium and the years of service earned by the deceased policyholder, but the surviving dependent is not eligible for life insurance.

-- Those who were enrolled before July 1, 2015 were grandfathered under the previous benefit and continue to pay premiums based on 25 or more years of service. - If enrolled as a retired employee, premiums will be based on the appropriate retired employee's years of service, and he or she will be eligible for life insurance.
+- If enrolled as a surviving dependent, premiums will be based on the Medicare or Non-Medicare retiree premium (depending on the survivor's Medicare entitlement) and the years of service earned by the deceased policyholder, but the surviving dependent is not eligible for life insurance. - If enrolled as a retired employee, premiums will be based on the appropriate retired employee's years of service, and he or she will be eligible for life insurance.